researchart/rose6icse/submissions/reproduced/Watchman/INSTALL.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 First, please go to the online Watchman tool via the link ([**http://www.watchman-pypi.com/**](http://www.watchman-pypi.com/)).
 The ***"ISSUE REPORT"*** page of Watchman, lists the diagnosis information and the statuses of the 279 real issues reported by Watchman to the open-source projects, during the two time periods (from 1 July, 2019 to 10 August, 2019, and 1 December, 2019 to 31 December, 2019). ***Note that Watchman found and reported 162 more issues since our paper submission***.
+One can verify the results of Section 5.2 in this paper.

 ![](https://github.com/NeolithEra/Figures/blob/master/Figure5.png)